Limani123/Assignmet/README.md

 dataset:
 we are using the dataset that was given in the assignment.

+dataset distribution:
+We are spliting the dataset into training, testing and validation set.

 To run a code:
 put dataset file in the same folder as the code then in terminal type the below command: python text_classification.py